SenseNet/sncom-resources/_docs/managing-documents-from-microsoft-office.md

 - select _Compare_ to compare the contents of the latest version with the selected version,
 - select _Restore_ to restore the previous version.
 In this case a new version will be created with the contents of the selected version.

-The _Delete_ version operation is not supported in sensenet ECM.
+The _Delete_ version operation is not supported in sensenet.

 ### Examples/Tutorials